Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Nakagusuku Castle is a castle where Gosamaru, who was ordered by Shuri Royal Government, moved to check Katsuren Castle owner, Kazutoshi Ama.
 The walls are made by taking advantage of the terrain, and the castle construction technology has been highly evaluated historically.

-Telephone / 098-935-5791 (Nakagusuku Castle Ruins Joint Management Council)
+Telephone / 098-935-5791 (Nakagushiro Castle Ruins Joint Management Council)

-Open / 8:30?
-18:00 (summer) Until 17:00 in winter
+Open / 8:30 to 18:00 (summer season) Until 17:00 in winter

-Holidays/No Holidays
+Holidays/No holidays

-Fees: 300 yen for adults, 200 yen for junior and senior high school students, 100 yen for elementary and junior high school students
+Fee: 300 yen for adults, 200 yen for junior and senior high school students, 100 yen for elementary and junior high school students

-Telephone / 098-948-1149 (Chinenson Board of Education)
+Phone: 098-948-1149 (Chinenson Board of Education)

-Holidays/No Holidays
+Holidays/No holidays

-Address / Masakazushi Shuri, Naha City 1-7
+Address / Makazushi Shuri, Naha City 1-7

 Telephone / 098-853-5776 (Naha City Board of Education Cultural Properties Division)

-Access: Same as Shuri Castle
+Access/Same as Shuri Castle

-Shikinaen Garden
+Shikinaen

-Telephone / 098-855-5936 (Shiinaen Management Office)
+Telephone: 098-855-5936 (Ishinaen Management Office)

-Business / 9:00?
-17:30 (October or March?
+Sales / 9:00 - 17:30 (October?
+March?
 17:00)

-Shurijo Castle
+Shuri Castle

-Shuri Castle was the residence of successive kings from 1429 to 1879, when Miyama was unified by Hashi Sho (Shohashi).
+Shuri Castle was the residence of successive kings from 1429 to 1879 when Miyama was unified by Hashi Sho (Shohashi).
 It was burned down four times, including the previous Battle of Okinawa, but was rebuilt in 1992, the 20th anniversary of Okinawa's return to the mainland.

-Address: 1-2, Kanri Kinjocho, Naha City
+Address: 1-2, Shuri Kinjocho, Naha City

 Phone: 098-886-2020

-Address: 1-3, Kanri Kinjocho, Naha City
+Address: 1-3, Shuri Kinjocho, Naha City

 Phone: 098-885-2861

-Sales / 8:30?
-18:00
+Sales / 8:30 to 18:00

-Holidays/No Holidays
+Holidays/No holidays

-Access: Same as Shuri Castle
+Access/Same as Shuri Castle

-Address / Yomitan Village Zakimi 708
+Address: Yomitan Village Zakimi 708

-Telephone / 098-958-3141 (Yomitan Village History and Folklore Museum)
+Phone: 098-958-3141 (Yomitan Village History and Folklore Museum)

-Holidays/No Holidays
+Holidays/No holidays

 Okinawa Information Southern Battle Site